 - Adafruit DHT sensor library

-- Datalogging examples from tigoe gitHub repository
+- Datalogging examples from tigoe gitHub repository, specifically the ones from the Citizen_Cyberscience_summit_2012 directory.

 - Spreadsheet; OpenOffice is used here, but Excel will work as well.